RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 Each production network will have a different unique pair of VRF and sub port number.

-PXE/deploy network also have its own VRF but since it requires native port.
-L3 interface needs to be terminated on Vlan, for example:
+PXE/deploy network also has its own VRF, but since it requires native port, L3 interface needs to be terminated on Vlan, for example:
 ```
 $ show vrf Vrf110